 In July 2012, the Managed Funds Association ("MFA") petitioned the CFTC to amend Rules 4.13(a)(3) and 4.7 to ensure consistency with the JOBS Act and securities regulations.
-The MFA has recently reported that it has met with CFTC staff on the petition and that the staff has indicated that certain rule amendments may be proposed in the coming months.
+At this time there is no clarity as to whether that petition will be acted upon favorably.